SecureIdentityAlliance/osia/src/doc/functional/_abis.rst

         In case of success, the person ID and the encounter ID are returned.
         In case of pending operation, the result will be sent later.

-.. py:function:: partialUpdateEncounter(personID, encounterID, galleryID, biographicData, contextualData, biometricData, callback, transactionID, options)
-    :noindex:

-    Update partially an encounter.
-Not all attributes are mandatory.
-The payload is defined as per :rfc:`7396`.

-    **Authorization**: ``abis.encounter.write``

-    :param str personID: The person ID
-    :param str encounterID: The encounter ID
-    :param list(str) galleryID: the gallery ID to which this encounter belongs.
-A minimum of one gallery must be provided
-    :param dict biographicData: The biographic data (ex: name, date of birth, gender, etc.)
-    :param dict contextualData: The contextual data (ex: encounter date, location, etc.)
-    :param list biometricData: the biometric data (images)
-    :param bytes clientData: additional data not interpreted by the server but stored as is and returned when encounter data is requested.
-    :param callback: The address of a service to be called when the result is available.
-    :param str transactionID: A free text used to track the system activities related to the same transaction.
-    :param dict options: the processing options.
-Supported options are ``priority``, ``algorithm``.
-    :return: a status indicating success, error, or pending operation.
-        In case of success, the person ID and the encounter ID are returned.
-        In case of pending operation, the result will be sent later.

 .. py:function:: deleteEncounter(personID, encounterID, callback, transactionID, options)
     :noindex: